apache/druid/docs/api-reference/retention-rules-api.md

 * `inverval` (optional)
   * Type: ISO 8601 delimited with `/`.
 For example, `2023-07-13/2023-07-19`.
   * Limit the number of results to the specified time interval.
-Default value of interval can be specified by setting `druid.audit.manager.auditHistoryMillis` (1 week if not configured) in Coordinator `runtime.properties`.
+The default value of `interval` can be specified by setting `druid.audit.manager.auditHistoryMillis` (1 week if not configured) in Coordinator `runtime.properties`.
 * `count` (optional)
   * Type: Int
   * Limit the number of results to the last `n` entries.